dsanson/termpdf/README.md

 Various events, like resizing panes, can cause tmux to clobber the displayed page.
 Use the 'refresh display' command (`r`) to fix this.

+The make command right now only works if you have a Makefile in the same directory as the PDF, and you launched termpdf from that directory.
+It would be nice to support a configurable make command.

 There is no robust error checking.
 This is just a bash script.